probablykory/useful-trophies/UsefulTrophies/Package/README.md

 ### Changelist

+1.0.6
+* Added a skills whitelist and some detection code to see which skills are maxed or have skillups locked.
+Provides better compatibility with the Professions mod, and potentially other mods which lock XP skillups.

+<details>
+<summary><i>View changelog history</i></summary>
+<br/>

 1.0.5
 * Replaced Skills list with a reverse-skill lookup relying on localization to provide the name of the skill.
 This should work correctly with Jotunn and SkillManager based skills.

-<details>
-<summary><i>View changelog history</i></summary>
-<br/>

 1.0.4
 * Added additional 3rd party skills to custom skill list.